speakcareers/tech-interview-prep-guide/docs/week-1/resume-screening/resume-rubric.md

 :::caution Note

-If you don’t have any years of experience but want to include a skill, leave the number off instead of putting 0.
+If you don’t have a full year of experience with a skill but want to include it, use a decimal point.

-Example: Python | JavaScript | Go
+Example: Python 0.25 | JavaScript 0.5

 :::